Kevin Spacey Accused Of Sexual Assault By 3 More Men

 Advertisement

-The actor was artistic director of London’s Old Vic theater from 2004 to 2015.
-The Guardian reports that the theater has received 20 reports of inappropriate behavior during that time.
+The actor was artistic director of London’s Old Vic theatre from 2004 to 2015.
+The Guardian reports that the theatre has received 20 reports of inappropriate behaviour during that time.

 Refinery29 will update this story with any statement from Kevin Spacey’s representatives as it becomes available.